 - improving Uganda’s implementation of International Labour Conventions on child labour.

-Speaking at the launch, the Deputy Head of Cooperation at the Royal Norwegian Embassy Ms. Lindoe Kjersti emphasized the role of CSOs in combating modern slavery and appreciated PLA for securing funding to implement this project which will enable them contribute towards implementation of SDG 4 and 8.
+Speaking at the launch, the Deputy Head of Cooperation at the Royal Norwegian Embassy Ms. Lindoe Kjersti emphasized the role of CSOs in combating modern slavery and appreciated PLA for securing funding to implement this project which will enable them to contribute towards the implementation of SDG 4 and 8.

-Mr. Tollea Franco the Assistant Commissioner Youth and Children Affairs at the Ministry of Gender Labour and Social Development celebrated the timeliness and great relevance of this project as government had just rolled out the National Child Policy 2020 - whose vision is- “a society free of exploitative child labour, in which all working children enjoy their right to childhood, education, dignity &full development of their potential”.
+Mr. Tollea Franco the Assistant Commissioner Youth and Children Affairs at the Ministry of Gender Labour and Social Development celebrated the timeliness and great relevance of this project as the government had just rolled out the National Child Policy 2020 - whose vision is- “a society free of exploitative child labour, in which all working children enjoy their right to childhood, education, dignity &full development of their potential”.